 It is notable that the X-T1 has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Nikon D3400 Manual.
+Further information on the features and operation of the X-T1 and D3400 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T1 or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.